Route Monitoring Study Results

 Clicking on a route opens a side panel with the route name, auto-refresh status, route length, and the same real-time metrics and Speed & Confidence chart available in the Map tab.

-- Route Monitoring Results
+- Route Monitoring Study Results

 - Overview